-- 1. OCOK estimates that the enrollment process for establishing a contract for services shall not take more than thirty (30) to forty-five (45) days from the date of application submission to OCOK the complete the signed contract. - 2.
-These times will vary due to a variety of circumstances; however, OCOK will make its best effort to meet or exceed this timeframe.
+- 1. OCOK estimates that the enrollment process for establishing a contract for services shall not take more than 30 to 45 days from the date of application submission to OCOK to the execution of a contract. - 2.
+These times will vary due to a variety of circumstances to include the Network Provider's ability to submit the required documentation in a timely manner; however, OCOK will make its best effort to meet or exceed this timeframe.
 OCOK has provided this estimate to Applicants for informational purposes only and makes no promise or guarantee as to the length of time of any contracting process.